With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

 In the Video Previews section, choose one of these sets of preview file formats and codecs, depending on your system:

 For Windows, choose Preview File Format: Microsoft AVI and Codec: None (alternatively choose Uncompressed UYVY 422 8 bit).

 Footage acquired from a camcorder or by film transfer, at roughly 24 non-interlaced (progressive) fps is called 24p footage.
-This footage emulates film in its picture quality and depiction of movement because the 24p frame rate is very close to that of motion-picture film, and each frame is built from progressive lines (not from interlaced half-frame fields).
+This footage emulates film in its picture quality and depiction of movement.
+The 24p frame rate is very close to that of motion-picture film.
+Each frame is built from progressive lines (not from interlaced half-frame fields).
 24p formats have become popular among low-budget digital filmmakers because they lend a film look to its subjects.

 Premiere Pro includes two alternate 24p pulldown schemes for DV 24p: Repeat Frame and Interlaced Frame.
 Both options convert 24p footage so that it plays back at 29.97 fps, but there are subtle visual and performance differences between them.
 You can select one of these options in the New Sequence settings when starting a new DV-24p sequence, or change it in an existing sequence.

 Premiere Pro accepts 24p and 24-Pa footage only from cameras using these pulldown schemes.

 Select File > New > Sequence.

 From the Available Presets list on the Sequence Presets tab, choose the 24p preset that matches the frame aspect ratio and audio sampling rate of most of your footage.
 24p presets are located in the DV-24p, DVCPRO50 > 480i, DVCPROHD > 1080i, and DVCPROHD > 720p folders.